Student Research in the Department of Economics

 British Conference of Undergraduate Research

 The Department also supports typically four students per year to present RAE projects selected by the British Conference of Undergraduate Research.
-In 2013-14 one of our students was judged to be the best overall presenter and consequently offered a Travel Fellowship by the Institute for Advanced Teaching and Learning to present their research at the International Conference of Undergraduate Research at Monash University.
+Some of our students was judged to be the best overall presenter and consequently offered a Travel Fellowship by the Institute for Advanced Teaching and Learning to present their research at the International Conference of Undergraduate Research.

 Preparation for Undergraduate Research